Good works done for the right reasons

 Our theme for this month: “Salvation past, present, and future”

-Our thought for today: “Something was missing”
+Our thought for today: “Everything you do matters forever”

 God bless,